 These homemade buttermilk pancakes are fluffy, buttery, and have the most tender texture in the middle.
 Buttermilk adds a lovely tangy flavor to the pancakes.
 If you do not have access to buttermilk, don’t worry, we have provided a note in the recipe sharing how to make buttermilk at home.
-Jump to the Buttermilk Pancakes Recipe or read on to see our tips for making them.

 We’ve shared many pancake recipes here on Inspired Taste, and almost every time someone asks if they can use buttermilk to make them.
 So we thought it was about time to add a simple and straight-forward buttermilk pancakes recipe.